StudioAeon/Luma-Website/README.md

-# Luma-Website
+# Luma Engine Website

-Official Luma Engine website.
-A static website built using react and javascript
+Official website for Luma - a high-performance 3D game engine for desktop platforms.